-The maintenance and growth of the level of the Issuer's lending activities depends in large part on the availability of retail deposit funding on appropriate terms, for which there has been increased competition since the severe disturbances in the financial markets began.
-Increases in the cost of such funding together with the low base rate environment have had a negative impact on the Issuer's margins and profit.
-In extreme circumstances, loss in consumer confidence could result in high levels of withdrawals from the Issuer's retail deposit base, upon which the Issuer relies for lending and which could have a material adverse effect on its business, financial position and results of operations.
+The maintenance and growth of the level of the Issuer's lending activities depends in large part on the availability of retail deposit funding on appropriate terms.
+Increases in the cost of such funding in the wake of the financial crisis together with the low base rate environment have had a negative impact on the Issuer's margins and profit.
+Such pressures could re-emerge and, in extreme circumstances, a loss of consumer confidence could result in high levels of withdrawals from the Issuer's retail deposit base, upon which the Issuer relies for lending and which could have a material adverse effect on its business, financial position and results of operations.

-In past years the Government has provided significant support to UK financial institutions, including most recently the Bank of England's Funding for Lending Scheme which commenced on 1 August 2012 and was extended in a number of respects on 24 April 2013.
-Any significant reduction or withdrawal of this scheme could increase competition for other sources of funding which could adversely impact the Issuer.
+In past years the Government has provided significant support to UK financial institutions, including most recently the BoE's Funding for Lending Scheme which commenced on 1 August 2012 and was closed to mortgage lending on 31 January 2014 with ongoing support limited to small and medium sized business (SME) lending.